Tuition & Finances

 Category II funding informationAs a professional program the MMJC is classified differently (Category II) from thesis-based master's programs (Category I).
 This means there is not a guaranteed funding package like the one offered by thesis-based programs.
 However, an advantage of the MMJC program is that it can be completed in a single year, saving you not only a year of your time, but also the living expenses that would be necessary for a second year at school.
 If you know you want to pursue a career in the media, why spend two years when you can achieve your dream in one?

 In addition, FIMS and Western University have a wide range of options for financial assistance.
 Please browse the information below for award, bursary, scholarship and loan options.

 Financial information for MMJC students

 For full information, visit the Office of the Registrar's Fee Schedules page.

-The current list of admissions scholarships, awards and bursaries is available in a PDF.
+The current list of admissions scholarships, awards and bursaries is being updated and will be available soon.

 - Ontario Student Assistance Program (OSAP)